 Effective May 4, 2013, IRCC has introduced an Educational Credential Assessment (ECA) for all Federal Skilled Worker Program Applicants.
 Applicants who have Canadian educational credentials do not need to get an ECA unless they are also submitting a foreign educational credential in support of their application.
 The ECA process will help determine if the foreign educational credential is authentic and equivalent to a completed credential in Canada.

 Funds Requirement for Canada Immigration Canada PR:

-In addition to scoring at least 67 points ,applicants must have at least 1 year of continuous and paid (full time or an equal amount in part time) work experience in a single occupation within the last 10 years at skill type 0 or skill levels A or B of 2011 NOC and have work experience in one of the eligible occupations.
-They must show that they have enough money to support themselves and their dependants after arriving in Canada.
+In addition to scoring at least 67 points ,applicants must have at least 1 year of continuous and paid (full time or an equal amount in part-time) work experience in a single occupation within the last 10 years at skill type 0 or skill levels A or B of 2011 NOC and have work experience in one of the eligible occupations.
+They must show that they have enough money to support themselves and their dependents after arriving in Canada.